Style guide for Australiana magazine

 - Title (in italics), place of manufacture, date, medium (eg oil on canvas), size in cm (h x w x d)

-- Collection, location and registration number, eg National Library of Australia, Canberra 1322499
+- Collection, location and registration number, eg Collection: National Library of Australia, Canberra 1322499

 - Photo credit, eg "photograph Geoff Friend".
 Special wording generally applies only to the monarch, eg "by Gracious Permission of Her Majesty the Queen".